 To extract the color from the wood, I usually heat a huge pot of Osage over my dye pit.
 For this particular example, I downsized to a normal sized cooking pot since most folks don't have a witch kitchen setup in their backyard.
 Both an indoor stove or an outdoor fire pit will work just fine.

 Put wood chips / sawdust in a metal pot (stainless is preferable) and slowly raise the temperature to 180 -ish degrees.
 Some recipes I have read will tell you not to let the water boil, but I have left a pot unattended and come back to find it boiling out of control, and the dye worked just fine.
-Boil if you see fit, or don't, the main thing here is time.
+Heat to just below a boil or don't, the main thing here is time.

 The longer you soak, the more color that will be extracted.
 24 hours at minimum in my opinion.